 Or, agree not to prosecute you if you agree to admit the offence and accept:

-Whether you agree to accepting an Administrative Penalty is your choice – they cannot insist that you pay it.
-Before you accept: take advice: a penalty could be pretty expensive – and might add up to more than what a court might fine you if they found you guilty – and by accepting a penalty you are agreeing that you committed the fraud.
+Whether you agree to accept an Administrative Penalty is your choice – they cannot insist that you accept it.
+Before you accept, take advice.
+A penalty could be pretty expensive - it might add up to more than what a court might fine you if they found you guilty.

 You may be asked to come to a special interview to discuss the option of a penalty.